MaterializeInc/materialize/doc/user/content/quickstarts/abandoned-cart.md

         WHERE purchases.status = 0;
     ```

-1. Create a [`MATERIALIZED VIEW`](/sql/create-materialized-view/) to get all the users that are no longer browsing the site.
+1. Create a [materialized view](/sql/create-materialized-view/) to get all the users that are no longer browsing the site.

-    A `MATERIALIZED VIEW` is persisted in a durable storage and is incrementally updated as new data arrives.
+    A materialized view is persisted in durable storage and is incrementally updated as new data arrives.

     ```sql
     CREATE MATERIALIZED VIEW inactive_users_last_3_mins AS